joynatalie/alx-low_level_programming/0x01-variables_if_else_while/README.md

 5. Program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
 6. Program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
 7. Prints the lowercase alphabet in reverse.
+8. Prints all the numbers of base 16 in lowercase.